Skip to content

 It’s natural to consider the value of your foreign investments with events like Brexit affecting the value of the pound in relation to other global currencies.
 While the value of the pound (GBP) continues to be volatile – rising and falling with the news flow – Nutmeg believes a positive end to the long running Brexit process, in which a deal is forged, is likely to result in a rise in the value of GBP.
 Conversely, a fall would be more likely in the event the UK leaves the EU without an agreement.

 It’s important then for investors to recognise and proactively manage the currency risk within their investment mix.
 At Nutmeg, we take an active view on managing currency risk within our fully managed and socially responsible portfolios.
 Our investment team actively manage the portfolios’ exposure to foreign currency within the relevant risk level and mix of assets held.
 This means not only deciding what share of a portfolio’s assets should be held overseas, but also how much of that exposure should be retained in local foreign currency and how much should be ‘hedged’ back into GBP.
-You can read more about our approach to currency hedging in an older blog, here.

 What is a currency hedge?